AionSystem/AIONSYSTEM/README.md

 | `[S]` | **Strategic** — directional claim about future action |
 | `[?]` | **Unverified** — open question, contested, unknown |

 Nothing exits without a tag.
 Nothing is presented as more certain than it is.
+This same standard governs the World & Narrative Design work below — a research claim about a deity's documented mythology is tagged differently than a strategic design choice built on top of it.

 [![↑ Back to Table of Contents](https://img.shields.io/badge/↑_Back_to-Table_of_Contents-374151?style=flat-square)](#table-of-contents)